juan-carlos-trimino/Docker-Images/Kubernetes.md

 ***
 # Kubernetes (K8s)
+A container orchestration is *an abstraction over the network*.

 ## Architecture Overview
 K8s uses the *`client-server architecture`*.
 A K8s cluster consists of one or more master nodes and one or more worker nodes.